totalspectrum/spin2cpp/README.md

 spin2cpp started off as a program to convert Spin language programs to C++.
 It has grown considerably past that now, and can perform conversions like:

-  * Converting Spin code to directly to PASM
+  * Converting Spin code directly to PASM
   * Compiling a Spin program to executable binary (using PASM instructions, so *much* faster than ordinary Spin bytecodes, but also larger)
   * Converting Spin to C++ or to plain C